The Festival of Urbanism 5

-Join us for a series of talks in conversation with researchers, industry professionals and community leaders, who are challenging practice and creating new approaches to maximise the public interest and benefits.
+Reciprocal discussions in Sydney and Melbourne with researchers, industry professionals and community leaders who are challenging practice to maximise the public interest.

 Change your view of the city.